Category: Trip-planning

 Before any written report, the ocean data tells the underlying story.
 Sea surface temperature (SST) and chlorophyll (bait/productivity) maps show you where the warm water is, where the temperature breaks are forming, and where the productive bait concentrations lie — the fundamental conditions that drive fish behavior.

-fishing-reports.ai — free daily SST and chlorophyll maps covering SoCal and Baja waters with 14-day animated playback.
+fishing-reports.ai (disclosure: my own site) — free daily SST and chlorophyll maps covering SoCal and Baja waters with 14-day animated playback.
 The temperature maps show where 64–70°F water is sitting for yellowtail, where 76°F+ water is pushing north for dorado, and where the break lines are forming.
 Updated daily from NOAA satellite data.
-This is the single most useful pre-trip planning tool for understanding current ocean conditions before you read any written report.

 How to use it: